awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `listOutgoingTypedLinks(input:completion:)`

-Returns a paginated list of all the outgoing TypedLinkSpecifier information for an object.
+Returns a paginated list of all the outgoing \[TypedLinkSpecifier\] information for an object.
 It also supports filtering by typed link facet and identity attributes.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink">Typed Links.
+For more information, see [Typed Links](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink).

 ``` swift
 public func listOutgoingTypedLinks(input: ListOutgoingTypedLinksInput, completion: @escaping (ClientRuntime.SdkResult<ListOutgoingTypedLinksOutputResponse, ListOutgoingTypedLinksOutputError>) -> Void)